-Requirements for dismantling for material recovery and recycling(European Commission 2019)
+Requirements for dismantling for material recovery and recycling: Design of products so that components and materials can be recovered with common tools.
+(European Commission 2019)

-Having set in place enabling conditions for increasing the probability of repairs through product design interventions, including the availability of information and spare parts, there is a need to introduce measures directed at the use-phase conditions affecting the repair decision ( Table 3, (1a, 1e, 2b, 2c, 2h, 3c, 2f, 4a – 4c, and 5c)).
-Such measures could include fiscal incentives (e.g. tax-reduction for repair services), and enforcement of consumer law to protect the interests of users/owners who wish to engage in repair.
+Having set in place enabling conditions for increasing the probability of repairs through product design interventions, including the availability of information and spare parts, there is a need to introduce measures directed directly at the use-phase conditions affecting the repair decision (see Table 3, (1a, 1e, 2b, 2c, 2h, 3c, 2f, 4a – 4c, and 5c)).
+Such measures could include fiscal incentives (e.g. tax-reduction for repair services), and enforcement of consumer law to protect the interests of users/owners who wish to engage in repair, either themselves (DIY) or through a third party repairer.
 In the case of fiscal restructuring, the goal should be to reduce the price disparities between purchasing new products and conducting repairs, as it is not always evident that merely reducing tax on repairs would lead to upscale of repair operations (Almén et al. 2020).
 Thus, rethinking the pricing structure to include potential externalities (i.e. environmental, labor etc.) in new production, e.g. through a material or resource consumption tax, could reinforce the decision-taking of repair (Milios 2021a).

 Lastly, pressure from policy interventions at the macro-level could induce economic actors (both public and private) to address the barriers of reparability in a more holistic and orchestrated manner to achieve policy objectives.
 In this respect, a potential national or sectoral binding target for reuse would incline economic actors to seek solutions that transcend the current disparities and enable higher aggregate repair and reuse levels in the economy (Milios 2021b).
-Towards this direction, the general way companies are marketing their products would ideally shift away from direct advertisement of new products (replacement), and include the possibility of reuse and repair by providing alternative narratives in their marketing campaigns (HOP 2020) ( Table 3 (2a – 2d)).
-However, this appears to be rather challenging in the current socio-economic structure of a liberal economy
+Towards this direction, the general way companies are marketing their products would ideally shift away from direct advertisement of new products (replacement), and include the possibility of reuse and repair by providing alternative narratives in their marketing campaigns (HOP 2020) (see Table 3 (2a – 2d)).
+However, this appears to be rather challenging in the current socio-economic structure of a liberal economy.

 Policymakers looking to scale repair activities must ensure complementary and effective policy interventions that facilitate the alleviation of barriers to repair that are often hidden by oversimplified process-structures, or overshadowed by established corporate systems and priorities.
-From the System of Repairability framework, several key policy opportunities emerge: First, forward-looking design requirements for OEMs to ensure the technical possibility of repair, and that repairability information is clearly communicated to consumers prior to purchase, e.g., a repairability index (Stone 2021) ( Table 1, (3b, 3c, 4a and 5a)).
+From the System of Repairability framework, several key policy opportunities emerge: First, forward-looking design requirements for OEMs to ensure the technical possibility of repair, and that repairability information is clearly communicated to consumers prior to purchase, e.g., a repairability index (Stone 2021) (see Table 1, (3b, 3c, 4a and 5a)).
 This can build-in the potential for repair as an inherent element of the product life cycle, and improves user/owner knowledge.
-Second, the assignment of responsibility via policy mechanisms for assuring viable aftermarkets and supply of spare parts for future models, whether by the OEM or third party agents ( Table 1, (3e, 3g and 4b)).
+Second, the assignment of responsibility via policy mechanisms for assuring viable aftermarkets and supply of spare parts for future models, whether by the OEM or third party agents (see Table 1, (3e, 3g and 4b)).
 This can build capacity and opportunity for products to remain in-use through repair, addressing some of the “variable” system conditions.
-Finally, more immediate measures directed at the use-phase conditions, such as tax-reduction for repair services (Milios 2021a) and enforcement of consumer law to protect the interests of users/owners who wish to engage in repair ( Table 1, (5b – 5f)).
+Finally, more immediate measures directed at the use-phase conditions, such as tax-reduction for repair services (Milios 2021a) and enforcement of consumer law to protect the interests of users/owners who wish to engage in repair (see Table 1, (5b – 5f)).